-1) INNER/OUTER MAST ROLLER CLEAR-ANCE ADJUSTMENT
+1) INNER/OUTER MAST ROLLER CLEARANCE ADJUSTMENT

-- (1) Measure the clearance with the mast overlap at near 480 mm (19 in). - (2) Shift the inner mast to one side to bring the side roller into contact with the outer mast, and adjust the clearance between the end of inner beam and the outside of outer mast position on the opposite side to the following value by adjust bolt. - \cdot Reference clearance A = 43.1 mm - (3) Distribute the clearance A equally to the left and right. - (4) After the adjustment, check that the inner mast moves smoothly in the outer mast.
+- (1) Measure the clearance with the mast overlap at near 480 mm (19 in). - (2) Shift the inner mast to one side to bring the roller into contact with the outer mast, and adjust the clearance between the roller side face and mast at the closest position on the opposite side to the following value by adjust bolt. - · Standard clearance A, B = $0 \sim 0.6$ mm - (3) Distribute the roller clearance equally to the left and right roller. - (4) After the adjustment, check that the inner mast moves smoothly in the outer mast.